-- 6.7.3 Vacation accrues on the first day of the pay period following the pay period in which the vacation is earned.
+6.7.3 Vacation accrues on the first day of the pay period following the pay period in which the vacation is earned.
 There are no partial accruals if employment is terminated before the last day of a pay period.

-For new employees, vacation accrual will be determined at the discretion of the Chief. - 6.7.4 No vacation shall be taken during an employee's first six months of employment.
+6.7.4 No vacation shall be taken during an employee's first six months of employment.
 If employment terminates prior to completing six months of employment, the District shall pay the employee his or her vacation accrual.
 Vacation time can accrue up to 320 hours for regular full-time employees or 416 hours for regular shift employees.

-Once an employee accrues up to the cap of 320 or 416 hours respectively, the employee's accruals will stop, and no new vacation hours will accrue until the employee reduces the banked hours below the cap by using paid vacation. - 6.7.5 Vacation shall accrue during days actually worked and for the first 30 consecutive calendar days of any leave with pay.
+6.7.5 Vacation shall accrue during days actually worked and for the first 30 consecutive calendar days of any leave with pay.
 Vacation shall not accrue during any unpaid leave of absence or after the first 30 consecutive calendar days of any leave with pay.
 An employee is not permitted to borrow on future accrual of vacation benefits.

-- 6.7.6 On termination of employment, the employee shall be paid up accrued hours of unused vacation at the employee's regular rate of pay at the time of his or her termination.
-No employee will receive pay in lieu of vacation except upon termination of employment. - 6.7.7 All employees wishing to use accrued vacation time must request vacation leave from the Fire Chief 10 days in advance in writing.
+6.7.6 On termination of employment, the employee shall be paid up accrued hours of unused vacation at the employee's regular rate of pay at the time of his or her termination.
+No employee will receive pay in lieu of vacation except upon termination of employment.

+6.7.7 All employees wishing to use accrued vacation time must request vacation leave from the Fire Chief 10 days in advance in writing.
 Short-term vacations (less than one week) may be approved by the Fire Chief with less notice, subject to department workload and scheduling needs.
 Vacation requests will be honored, to the extent possible, in the order that the requests are made.
-If conflicting requests are submitted, the Fire Chief will have the final decision. - 6.7.8 If a District holiday occurs during a Regular full-time employee's scheduled vacation, no deduction from accrued vacation will be made for the holiday.
+If conflicting requests are submitted, the Fire Chief will have the final decision.

+6.7.8 If a District holiday occurs during a Regular full-time employee's scheduled vacation, no deduction from accrued vacation will be made for the holiday.